Ubisoft Reflections: History

-Gareth Edmondson, studio manager, left Reflections after more than a ten-year presence at the studio in November 2011, two months after the launch of Driver: San Francisco.
-The studio was then headed by Pauline Jacquey from February 2014.
-The studio was then headed by Richard Blenkinsop until they left the company in 2021.
-Lisa Opie was appointed as managing director in May 2021.
+Studio manager Gareth Edmondson, left Reflections after more than a ten-year presence at the studio in November 2011, two months after the launch of Driver: San Francisco.
+It was announced in February 2013, that Pauline Jacquey had been hired as new managing director.

-May 2013, Ubisoft Reflections announced that they are working on a new game, Ubisoft planned to announce the game at E3 2013.
-On 10 June 2013, during an Ubisoft's press conference it was revealed that Reflections was working with developer Ivory Tower on the racing game The Crew, which was later released in December 2014.
+In May 2013, Ubisoft Reflections announced that it was working on a new game, and that Ubisoft planned to announce the game at E3 2013.
+On 10 June 2013, during Ubisoft's press conference, it was revealed that Reflections was working with developer Ivory Tower on the racing game The Crew.